Jacob Polley: Career

 The Havocs (Pickador UK, 2012), is Polley's third collection of poetry.
 It was a Poetry Book Society Recommendation and won the 2012 Geoffrey Faber Memorial Prize.
-It was also shortlisted for the Forward Prize for Best Collection and for the T.S.
-Eliot Prize in 2012.
+It was also shortlisted for the Forward Prize for Best Collection and for the T. S. Eliot Prize in 2012.

 Polley partnered with director Ian Fenton as co-writer on two short films, Flickerman and the Ivory-Skinned Woman (2002) and Keeping House (2015).

-Jackself, Polley's latest collection of poetry, published in 2016 by Picador UK, won the prestigious T.S.
-Eliot Prize in 2016.
+Jackself, Polley's fourth collection of poetry, published in 2016 by Picador UK, won the prestigious T. S. Eliot Prize in 2016.
 Polley's collection was described by judges as "a firework of a book".

 In 2017, Polley collaborated with Dutch musicians, Strijbos and Van Rijswijk, to make 'To Travel and to Matter' - a poetry and sound installation project for the Lake District."

-Polley lectures at Newcastle University and lives in Fife, Scotland.
+Polley is Professor of Creative Writing at Newcastle University and lives on the North-East coast of England.